Pocketpills

 Vitamin B12 plays an important role in maintaining the health of the body’s cells and nerves.
 It also aids in making genetic material and DNA in all cells.

 Studies have found that vitamin B12 is low in women on oral contraceptives, compared to the general population.
-Similar to folic acid, low levels of vitamin B12 increases the risk of NTDs.
+Similar to folic acid, low levels of vitamin B12 increase the risk of NTDs.

 Low vitamin B12 levels may also be associated with pernicious anemia, a condition where the body is unable to absorb adequate vitamin B12.
 As birth pills deplete vitamin B12, taking supplements may be beneficial for the woman’s health.